Tmax-1/Boba/README.md

 # boba-
-The is the hackclub boba assinment.
+This is the HackClub boba assignment.